andrew/ultimate-awesome/README.md

 - [awesome-openlayers](https://github.com/webgeodatavore/awesome-openlayers) - List of all related content on OpenLayers library.
 - [awesome-quantization-and-fixed-point-training](https://github.com/A-suozhang/awesome-quantization-and-fixed-point-training) - Neural Network Quantization & Low-Bit Fixed Point Training For Hardware-Friendly Algorithm Design.
 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
-- [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
+- [Awesome-Stride](https://github.com/Doprez/Awesome-Stride) - Awesome resources for the fully open source Stride game engine.
 - [awesome-marimo](https://github.com/marimo-team/awesome-marimo) - ⚡️ A curated list of awesome things related to marimo.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.